 Trip between Haneda Airport and Hamamatsucho by Tokyo Monorail

-Single fare is 490 yen for one way.
+Single fare is around 500 yen for one way.

 Trip between Kyoto and Osaka/Shin-Osaka by Special Rapid, Rapid or Local

-Single fare is 560 yen for one way.
+Single fare is around 600 yen for one way.

 Trip between Kyoto and Nara by Rapid or Local

-Single fare is 710 yen for one way.
+Single fare is around 700 yen for one way.

 Trip between Nara and Osaka/Shin-Osaka by Rapid or Local

-Single fare is 800 yen for one way.
+Single fare is around 800 yen for one way.

 Trip between Sannomiya (Kobe) and Osaka/Shin-Osaka by Special Rapid, Rapid or Local

-Single fare is 410 yen for one way.
+Single fare is around 500 yen for one way.

-Trip between Kyoto and Kansai airport by Limited Express Haruka
+Trip between Kyoto and Kansai airport by the limited express Haruka

-Single fare is 2,850 yen for one way.
+Single fare is around 3,000 yen for one way.
 This fare is based on non reserved seat.
 Because this pass covers only non reserved seat on this train.

-Trip between Shin-Osaka and Kansai airport by Limited Express Haruka
+Trip between Shin-Osaka and Kansai airport by the limited express Haruka

-Single fare is 2,330 yen for one way.
+Single fare is around 2,500 yen for one way.
 This fare is based on non reserved seat.
 Because this pass covers only non reserved seat on this train.

 Fares in downtown Osaka and Kyoto

 You can take any local trains, like Osaka Kanjo line (to Tennoji, Osakajo, JR-Namba), Yumesaki line (USJ), Sagano line (to Arashiyama) by this pass.
-Fares to take local trains within city is very affordable, such as a few hundred yen.
-You do not need to think about these costs when you compare the pass and single fare.
+The fare is varied by the distance.
+The fare range is 200 to 300 yen.
+The train ride in Osaka and Kyoto does help you to get the worth of the pass much.

 Fares in downtown Tokyo